What is Diabetic Retinopathy?

 Sometimes, without treatment, the spots clear, and you will see better.
 However, bleeding can recur and cause severely blurred vision.
 You need to be examined by your eye care professional at the first sign of blurred vision, before more bleeding occurs.

 Early detection and treatment by a retinal ophthalmologist can minimize or prevent vision loss caused by diabetes.
-Contact Retina Vitreous Associates to schedule an appointment with one of our board-certified specialists.
+Contact Retina Vitreous Associates in Illinois or Indiana to schedule an appointment with one of our board-certified retina specialists.